-Using media materials such as audio, images, and video has become popular in multimedia assignments, ePortfolios, websites, blogs, and more.
-But the copyright of this material can be tricky and limits the media which you can use in these projects.
-This guide is intended to educate you on some copyright issues, help you navigate free media resources with mostly unrestricted copyright, and to better educate patrons about why media intellectural property issues matter for educational projects and the professional world.
+This guide is intended to inform on copyright issues, help users navigate free media resources with mostly unrestricted copyright, and better educate patrons about why media intellectual property issues matter for educational projects and the professional world.